 Cavco has entered into programs to provide some of the capital used by inventory lenders to finance wholesale home purchases by retailers.
 The Company has also entered into direct commercial loan arrangements with distributors, communities and developers under which the Company provides funds for financing homes and has invested in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities (see Note 6 to the Consolidated Financial Statements).
-In addition, the Company has invested in and developed chattel loan pools and lending programs to attract third-party financier interest and to grow sales of new homes through traditional distribution point as well.
+In addition, the Company has invested in and developed home-only loan pools and lending programs to attract third-party financier interest and to grow sales of new homes through traditional distribution points as well.

-Investing activities used \$2.2 million of cash during the six months ended September 30, 2017, compared to \$2.3 million during the same period last year.
+Investing activities used \$6.6 million of cash during the nine months ended December 30, 2017, compared to \$3.7 million during the same period last year.
 In the current year, cash was used for the purchase of Lexington Homes and other property, plant and equipment as well as investments, partially offset by investment sales.
-In the prior period, cash was used for the purchases of property, plant and equipment as well as investments by our insurance subsidiary for its investment portfolio, partially offset by that subsidiary's investment sales.
+In the prior period, cash was used for the purchases of property, plant and equipment as well as investments by our insurance subsidiary for its investment portfolio, offset by investment sales.

-Financing activities used \$0.9 million in cash during the six months ended September 30, 2017 primarily from payments on securitized financings and payments on stock option exercises, offset by loans accounted for as other secured financings.
-Financing activities used \$2.8 million in cash during the six months ended October 1, 2016, largely from payments on securitized financings, offset by loan sales accounted for as other secured financings and stock option exercises.
+Financing activities used \$2.4 million in cash during the nine months ended December 30, 2017 primarily from payments on securitized financings and payments on stock option exercises, offset by loans accounted for as other secured financings.
+Financing activities used \$3.2 million in cash during the nine months ended December 31, 2016, largely from payments on securitized financings, offset by loan sales accounted for as other secured financings and net cash from stock option exercises.

 CountryPlace's securitized debt is subject to provisions that require certain levels of overcollateralization.
 Overcollateralization is equal to CountryPlace's equity in the bonds.
 Failure to satisfy these provisions could cause cash, which would normally be distributed to CountryPlace, to be used for repayment of the principal of the related Class A bonds until the required overcollateralization level is reached.
 During periods when the overcollateralization is below the specified level, cash collections from the securitized loans in excess of servicing fees payable to CountryPlace and amounts owed to the Class A bondholders, trustee and surety, are applied to reduce the Class A debt until such time the overcollateralization level reaches the specified level.
 Therefore, failure to meet the overcollateralization requirement could adversely affect the timing of cash flows received by CountryPlace.
 However, principal payments of the securitized debt, including accelerated amounts, is payable only from cash collections from the securitized loans and no additional sources of repayment are required or permitted.
-As of September 30, 2017, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.
+As of December 30, 2017, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.